tokjun/Locator/README.md

 Establish Communication
 -----------------------
-1. Start the ICS Server
-2. Start 3D Slicer
+1. Start 3D Slicer
-3. In the MRTracking, click the "Connector" menu, and select"Create new IGTLConnector".
+2. In the MRTracking, click the "Connector" menu, and select"Create new IGTLConnector".
-4. Set hostname and port number.
+3. Set port number.
-5. Click "Active" check box.
-Once it is connected, 3D Slicer will send "INITIALIZATION" command to the ICS.
+4. Click "Active" check box.
+3D Slicer will wait for connection from a client

 Start Tracking
 --------------